dsj7419/python-learning-by-projects/02-variables-and-data-types/README.md

 ## Quiz

-A quiz will be available soon to test your understanding of variables and data types in Python.
+Stay tuned!
+We'll be adding a quiz here to test your knowledge and understanding of the concepts learned in this chapter.

 ## Next Steps